DHTMLX/docs-suite/docs/grid/api/api_overview.md

 | [](grid/api/grid_beforerowresize_event.md) | @getshort(grid/api/grid_beforerowresize_event.md) |

 :::info important
 - Use [the events of DataCollection](data_collection.md#events) to work with data of Grid.
-- Apply [the events of Selection](grid/api/api_overview.md#selection-events) to handle the selection of Grid cells.
-- Apply [the events of RangeSelection](grid/api/api_overview.md#rangeselection-events) to handle the range selection within Grid.
-- Apply [the events of BlockSelection](grid/api/api_overview.md#blockselection-events) to handle the block selection within Grid.
-- Use [the events of Clipboard](grid/api/api_overview.md#clipboard-events) to work with clipboard within Grid.
-- Use [the events of DragPanel](grid/api/api_overview.md#dragpanel-events) to work with drag panel within Grid.
-- Use [the events of History](grid/api/api_overview.md#history-events) to work with the history of actions within Grid.
 - Use [the events of TreeCollection](tree_collection.md#events) to work with data of Grid in the TreeGrid mode.
+- Use [the events of the Selection object](grid/api/api_overview.md#selection-events) to work with the selection of Grid cells.
+- Use [the events of the RangeSelection module](grid/api/api_overview.md#rangeselection-events) to work with the range selection within Grid.
+- Use [the events of the BlockSelection module](grid/api/api_overview.md#blockselection-events) to work with the block selection within Grid.
+- Use [the events of the Clipboard module](grid/api/api_overview.md#clipboard-events) to work with clipboard within Grid.
+- Use [the events of the DragPanel module](grid/api/api_overview.md#dragpanel-events) to work with drag panel within Grid.
+- Use [the events of the History module](grid/api/api_overview.md#history-events) to work with the history of actions within Grid.
 :::

 ## Grid properties